Aspartate-semialdehyde dehydrogenase

-The 3 substrates of this enzyme are L-aspartate 4-semialdehyde, phosphate, and NADP^{+}, whereas its 3 products are L-4-aspartyl phosphate, NADPH, and H^{+}.

-However, under physiological conditions the reaction runs in the opposite direction.
+The substrates of this enzyme are L-aspartic-4-semialdehyde, phosphate (P_{i}), and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are phosphoaspartic acid, reduced NADPH, and a proton.
+Under physiological conditions, the reaction proceeds in the direction from phosphoaspartate to the aldehyde.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of a donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-aspartate-4-semialdehyde:NADP+ oxidoreductase (phosphorylating).
 Other names in common use include aspartate semialdehyde dehydrogenase, aspartic semialdehyde dehydrogenase, L-aspartate-beta-semialdehyde:NADP+ oxidoreductase, (phosphorylating), aspartic beta-semialdehyde dehydrogenase, and ASA dehydrogenase.
 This enzyme participates in glycine, serine and threonine metabolism and lysine biosynthesis.

 Aspartate-semialdehyde dehydrogenase may be cis-regulated by an Asd RNA motif found in the 5' UTR of some Asd genes.

 Protein families

 This domain contains both N-acetyl-glutamine semialdehyde dehydrogenase (AgrC), which is involved in arginine biosynthesis, and aspartate-semialdehyde dehydrogenase, an enzyme involved in the biosynthesis of various amino acids from aspartate.
 It also contains the yeast and fungal Arg5,6 protein, which is cleaved into the enzymes N-acetyl-gamma-glutamyl-phosphate reductase and acetylglutamate kinase.
 These are also involved in arginine biosynthesis.
 All proteins in this entry contain a dimerisation domain of semialdehyde dehydrogenase.